yetanotherco/aligned_layer/docs/1_introduction/3_faq.md

 3. Part of the Ethereum ecosystem
 4. Flexible enough to support many current and future proving systems

-### How does it compare to the Polygon aggregation layer?

-Aligned is just a network of decentralized verifiers renting security from Ethereum.
-On the other hand, the Polygon aggregation layer, in essence, is a rollup verifying multiple proofs.
-That is not the case for Aligned, which just executes a rust binary from different verifiers directly in multiple Ethereum validators.

 ### What about TEEs?

-Aligned will also verify remote attestations made by Trusted Execution Environments (TEEs).
+Aligned's stack will also verify remote attestations made by Trusted Execution Environments (TEEs).
 We believe TEEs provide an alternative to ZK in some applications where ZK is too computationally intensive or as an additional mechanism to provide integrity (_e.g._ in multiproofs).